MicrosoftDocs/azure-video-indexer/azure-video-indexer/customize-speech-model-how-to.md

 ## Delete speech dataset

 The [Delete Speech Dataset](https://api-portal.videoindexer.ai/api-details#api=Operations&operation=Delete-Speech-Dataset) API deletes the specified dataset.
 Any model that was trained with the deleted dataset continues to be available until the model is deleted.
-You cannot delete a dataset while it is in use for indexing or training.
+You can't delete a dataset while it is in use for indexing or training.

 ### Example response